 Rob brings considerable industry experience to the Board as a Director Emeritus from McKinsey and Company where he was Managing Partner for Australia and New Zealand, and a Senior Adviser to the Firm.
 Rob serves as Chair of The Nature Conservancy Australia Board and as Vice Chair of the Asia Pacific Council of The Nature Conservancy, a director of the Paul Ramsay Foundation and The Centre for Independent Studies.
 He was the founding Chairman of Social Ventures Australia, a former President of The Benevolent Society and Dean of the Australian Graduate School of Management.
 In 2011 he became a member of the Order of Australia for his contributions to social welfare, the environment and to business.
 He holds a first-class honours degree in economic statistics from the University of New England and an MBA from Columbia University Graduate School of Business.

-Sally Cripps is an internationally recognised scholar and Professor in Bayesian statistics, a Professor of Maths and Statistics at the University of Sydney and Director of the Centre for Translational Data Science (CTDS).
+Prof. Sally Cripps is an internationally recognised scholar and Professor in Bayesian statistics, a Professor of Maths and Statistics at the University of Sydney and Director of the ARC Centre in Data Analytics for Resources and Environments (DARE Centre).
 She holds a bachelor degree in Chemical Engineering from the University of Sydney, an MBA from the University of Western Australia and a PhD in statistics from the University of NSW.
 She is also Chair of the International Society for Bayesian Analysis’s section Bayesian Education and Research in Practice.

 Sally’s research focus is the development of new and novel probabilistic models which are motivated by the need to solve an applied problem with the potential for impact.
 She has particular expertise in the use of mixture models for complex phenomenon, modelling longitudinal data, nonparametric regression, the spectral analysis of time series, and the construction of transitions kernels in MCMC schemes which efficiently explore posterior distributions of interest.